Sports Wagering Bill

 In 1973, when the Gambling Act was first passed, 100-square sports pool boards were authorized.
 Bracket pools, office sports pools, and fantasy sports have never been authorized as gambling activities in Washington State and are illegal.

-Will tribal sportsbooks be allowed to accept wagers through a mobile app and/or the Internet?
+Are tribal sportsbooks allowed to accept wagers through a mobile app and/or the Internet?

-Washington’s new sports wagering law does allow for mobile sports wagering as long as the wager is placed and accepted at a tribe’s gaming facility while the customer placing the wager is physically present on the premises.
-The specifics on how bets are placed through mobile apps or the Internet and where those wagers can be placed while physically on a tribal casino premises will be determined through the current tribal-state compact negotiation process.
+Washington’s sports wagering law and approved tribal-state compact amendments allow for mobile sports wagering provided that the wager is placed and accepted at a tribe's gaming facility only while the customer placing the wager is physically present on the premises of that tribe's gaming facility.
+The specifics on betting through mobile apps or the Internet and where those wagers can be placed while at a tribal casino will be determined by each tribe..

 What events and wagers are allowed under Washington’s new sports wagering law?

-Washington’s new sports wagering law authorizes sports wagering on all professional sports and events, except for minor leagues, Olympics or international sports, in-state collegiate sports and esports.
-The official catalog of sports and events, or the process for approval of sports and events, will be determined through the current tribal-state compact negotiation process.
+Washington’s sports wagering law authorizes sports wagering on all professional sports and events, Olympics or international sports.
+Sports wagering is not allowed on minor league sports, in-state collegiate sports and esports.
+The official catalog of sports and events, can be reviewed on the Authorized Sports Wagering Menu.

-I am a sports wagering business wishing to enter the Washington market, can I start the license application process now?
+I am a sports wagering business wishing to enter the Washington market, how can I start the license application process?

 What is the cost of a sports wagering license?